perseas/Pyrseas/docs/dbaugment.rst

      audit_columns: modified_only

 The specification file lists each schema, and within it, each table to be augmented.
-Under each table the following values are recognized:
+Under each table the following values are currently
+recognized:

  - audit_columns: This indicates that audit trail columns are to be added to the table, e.g., a timestamp column recording when a row